a movie and hydrodynamics

-When it premiered, The Matrix was celebrated for its groundbreaking special effects.
-And the effects certainly boosts the movie, but they aren’t the reason for its later cult.
-No, the entrancement lies in the theme, combining the ancient philosophical question, “Is the world different from what it seems?”, with the emerging awe over the internet era at the time of its infancy.
+When it premiered, The Matrix was celebrated for its special effects, which undeniably boosts it.
+But the special effects aren’t the reason for its later cult.
+No, the entrancement is in the theme, combining the ancient philosophical question, “Is the world different from what it seems?”, with the awe over internet in the era of 56k dial-up modems.

-The momentous scene in The Matrix is when Neo, the computer hacker protagonist, first meets Trinity, at an underground nightclub.
-As the music turns edgy, the already alluring storyline becomes irresistible when Trinity whispers to Neo:
+The game-changing scene in The Matrix is when Neo, the computer hacker protagonist, first meets Trinity, at an underground nightclub.
+As the music turns edgy, the alluring storyline becomes irresistible when Trinity whispers to Neo:

 “I know why you’re here Neo.
 I know why you hardly sleep, why you live alone, and why night after night you sit at your computer.
 I know, because I was once looking for the same thing. […] It’s the question that drives us, Neo.
 You know the question, just as I did.”